-The states in India seem to be going through a transition.
-Though there are exceptions, many states that had low levels of death rates five years ago have recently witnessed significant rise in death rates.
-While others that had high levels of death rate are becoming safer.
-One likely explanation is that many states that had low levels of death rates were also among the poorest in India (e.g. Uttar Pradesh, Bihar and Jharkhand).
-In these states, vehicle ownership may be increasing at a much greater rate while road safety policies are not in place to control traffic injuries.
-On the other hand, the states that had high levels of death rates may have put enforcement and infrastructure measures in place for improving safety.
-The reduction in death rates may be an outcome of those measures.

-- The total number of deaths in 2019 was 13 times greater than in 1971 with an average annual compound growth rate (AACGR) of 6%, and the fatality rate in 2019 was 4.33 times greater than in 1971 with an AACGR of 3.9%. - The only way the decline of RTI fatalities can be brought forward in time is to institute evidence based India-specific road safety policies that are more effective. - The Indian official estimates of pedestrian fatalities are extremely low compared to independent researchers' estimates (~15% vs ~35%), therefore, official estimates for all other modes will also be wrong. - The error in the official reports regarding types of road users killed probably arises from a wrong coding of the victims' status and the procedure needs to reviewed carefully and revised. - It is not known why the involvement rate of children (<18 years) and the elderly (>59 years) in India is lower than that in the USA when a large number of children walk, cycle and travel on overloaded vehicles to school in India.
+• The total number of deaths in 2019 was 13 times greater than in 1971 with an average annual compound growth rate (AACGR) of 6%, and the fatality rate in 2019 was 4.33 times greater than in 1971 with an AACGR of 3.9%.

+• The only way the decline of RTI fatalities can be brought forward in time is to institute evidence-based India-specific road safety policies that are more effective.

+• The Indian official estimates of pedestrian fatalities are extremely low compared to independent researchers' estimates (~15% vs ~35%), therefore, official estimates for all other modes will also be wrong.

+• The error in the official reports regarding types of road users killed probably arises from a wrong coding of the victims' status and the procedure needs to reviewed carefully and revised.

+• It is not known why the involvement rate of children (<18 years) and the elderly (>59 years) in India is lower than that in the USA when a large number of children walk, cycle and travel on overloaded vehicles to school in India.
 Reasons for these differences need further study.
-Though higher level of underreporting by police of deaths among older adults may partly explain this. - Telangana and Haryana have the highest death rate in the country (18.5 per 100,000), and West Bengal and Bihar have the lowest rate (5.9 per 100,000).
+Though higher level of underreporting by police of deaths among older adults may partly explain this.

+• Telangana and Haryana have the highest death rate in the country (18.5 per 100,000), and West Bengal and Bihar have the lowest rate (5.9 per 100,000).
 This, there is a large variation in the levels of road safety within the country.
 In general, all the southern states in India have greater death rate than national average.

-- In Bihar, Uttar Pradesh, Jharkhand and Odisha, deaths per 100,000 increased by more than 25 percent over the 5-year period from 2014/15 to 2018/19.
-These states combined also contribute one in four deaths in the country. - In Tamil Nadu, death rate reduced by 30 percent, which is the largest reduction among all the states in India.
-Interestingly, Tamil Nadu had the highest death rate in the country 5 years ago and now there are eight more states that have greater death rate than this state. - Data suggests that the road deaths have increased significantly in those states that had low death rates 5 years ago (e.g. Bihar, Uttar Pradesh, Jharkhand).
+• In Bihar, Uttar Pradesh, Jharkhand and Odisha, deaths per 100,000 increased by more than 25 percent over the 5-year period from 2014/15 to 2018/19.
+These states combined also contribute one in four deaths in the country.

+• In Tamil Nadu, death rate reduced by 30 percent, which is the largest reduction among all the states in India.
+Interestingly, Tamil Nadu had the highest death rate in the country 5 years ago and now there are eight more states that have greater death rate than this state.

+• Data suggests that the road deaths have increased significantly in those states that had low death rates 5 years ago (e.g. Bihar, Uttar Pradesh, Jharkhand).
 On the other hand, deaths have reduced in the states that had high death rates earlier (Tamil Nadu, Telangana, Punjab, Andhra Pradesh).
 The states that had low death rates are also among the poorest in the country and may be witnessing a much greater rate of increase in vehicle ownership.
-This may also explain why number of deaths nationally have stabilised. - Much more attention will have to be given to street and highway designs and enforcement issues that have an influence on vulnerable road user safety than current practice of focussing on motor vehicles as has been the practice up to now.
+The increase in road deaths in some states and decrease in others may explain why nationally road deaths have stabilised.

+Much more attention will have to be given to street and highway designs and enforcement issues that have an influence on vulnerable road user safety than current practice of focussing on motor vehicles.
 This will require a great deal of research and innovation as designs and policies currently being promoted do not seem to be having the desired effect in improving road safety.

+Urban safety